 6/ I am a psychoanalyst which doesnt emphasis the relationship but the material, blank slate and interpretation?

-The WICKET frame is part of the Analyst–Analysand relationship and form the material (called societal transference), including contextual dynamics.
+The WICKET frame is part of the Analyst–Analysand relationship and forms the scope of analytic material (called societal transference), including contextual dynamics.
 The book articulates this in the section on transference and counter transference.
 How the material is interpreted needs to recognise the broader contextual picture and the realities of societal suffering and discrimination, rather than focusing solely on intrapsychic dynamics.

 7/ How do politics apply to the model?